davidlucio/readmegenerator-HW09/README.md

 <a name="installation"></a>
 ## Installation
-Make sure you install stuff
+npm install inquirer

 &nbsp;

 <a name="usage"></a>
 ## Usage
-Don't be a dick.
+Copy to your personal repo; clones will not be given push permission.

 &nbsp;